growingpenguin/growingpenguin.github.io/_posts/2024-02-19-StudyPlotjuggler.md

 Adjusted the color to pink for data_1 and purple for data_3 <br/>
 ![PlotJuggler32](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/51b5e071-2939-49a8-99b5-df531cf52d8e) <br/>
 Select line style (Chose Lines and Dots) <br/>
-(2)The vertical limits can be useful to clamp the Y range(Preventing the spikes from excessively distorting the visualization or analysis of the data <br/>

-) in the presence of "spikes" <br/>
+(2)The vertical limits can be useful to clamp the Y range(Preventing the spikes from excessively distorting the visualization or analysis of the data) in the presence of "spikes" <br/>
 ![PlotJuggler33](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/e996b61e-c983-40dc-84ac-5db05746f283) <br/>
 Adjust Vertical limits (Max 3, Min -1)<br/>

+### Save your layout to reuse it later

 ### UI tricks